fastfony/fastfony/README.md

 ## Features

-- Simple pages SEO friendly (front and backoffice)
+- Simple pages with HTML or custom twig template and SEO friendly (front and backoffice)
+- Collections & records builder
 - Register and received a login link by email
-- Settings panel
-- DaisyUI themes chooser
-- Toasts notifications (flash messages from Symfony and others with [vue-toastification](https://vue-toastification.maronato.dev/))
-- CRUD controllers for : Parameters, Parameter categories etc...
+- Contact requests form
 - Complete user management with Profile (and Groups, Roles) and security features :
     - Login form with email that send a login link by email
     - Login form with password